 We have an annual budget of £47 million (in 2022/23) allocated by Welsh Government, and the table below shows broadly how that investment is currently deployed.
+More details of our research centres, programmes, awards and other funded activities can be found on our website.

-Health and Care Research Wales annual budget summary
+Health and Care Research Wales annual budget summary for 2022/23

-Area Description Spending Research centres and units Core funding provided to approximately 15 research centres or units based in Welsh HEIs £10.7m Research programmes Funding for research projects commissioned by Health and Care Research Wales through regular calls for proposals, and for our contribution to research programmes led by NIHR which are open to Welsh researchers £10.1m Research in NHS health boards and trusts Funding to support the delivery of clinical research in NHS health boards and trusts and for research infrastructure and staffing £16m Support and Delivery Centre Funding to provide central services such as coordination and national support services for research delivery, performance and business intelligence, information systems, training services, Faculty administration, communications, engagement and public involvement services, and hosting the approvals service for Wales £3.6m Research capacity and capability building Funding for personal award schemes and researcher development activities now coordinated by the Health and Care Research Wales Faculty £4.9m Evidence and knowledge mobilisation Funding for the Health and Care Research Wales Evidence Centre to provide rapid evidence synthesis and knowledge mobilisation £1.7m
+Area Description Spending Research centres and units Core funding provided to approximately 15 research centres or units based in Welsh higher education institutions (HEIs) £10.7m Research programmes Funding for research projects commissioned by Health and Care Research Wales through regular calls for proposals, and for our contribution to research programmes led by NIHR which are open to Welsh researchers £10.1m Research in NHS health boards and trusts Funding to support the delivery of clinical research in NHS health boards and trusts and for research infrastructure and staffing £16m Support and Delivery Centre Funding to provide central services such as coordination and national support services for research delivery, performance and business intelligence, information systems, training services, Faculty administration, communications, engagement and public involvement services, and hosting the approvals service for Wales £3.6m Research capacity and capability building Funding for personal award schemes and researcher development activities coordinated by the Health and Care Research Wales Faculty £4.9m Evidence and knowledge mobilisation Funding for the Health and Care Research Wales Evidence Centre to provide rapid evidence synthesis and knowledge mobilisation £1.7m

-Health and Care Research Wales is supported by our Advisory Board, which exists to advise us on all aspects of our mission, including advising on the strategic direction of research and development in health and social care in Wales; reviewing and commenting on Health and Care Research Wales' plans, programmes of work, reports and publications; offering views and advice on the funding and organisation of health and social care research in Wales; and forming a view on the contribution of Wales at a UK level to health and care research.
+Health and Care Research Wales is supported by our Advisory Board, which exists to advise us on all aspects of our mission, including advising on the strategic direction of research and development in health and social care in Wales; reviewing and commenting on Health and Care Research Wales' plans, programmes of work, reports and publications; offering views and advice on the funding and organisation of health and social care research in Wales; and forming a view on the contribution of Wales at a UK level to health and social care research.
 The board is chaired by the Chief Medical Officer, Welsh Government, and involves individuals from a range of organisations across the health and social care sector and the health and care research community.
+The terms of reference and membership can be found on our website, along with information on all our areas of activity set out in the table above and all our reports and publications.